prestodb/presto/presto-docs/src/main/sphinx/connector/blackhole.rst

 Black Hole Connector
 ====================

-The Black Hole connector works like the ``/dev/null`` device on Unix-like operating systems for data writing and like ``/dev/null`` or ``/dev/zero`` for data reading.
+Primarily Black Hole connector is designed for high performance testing of other components.
+It works like the ``/dev/null`` device on Unix-like operating systems for data writing and like ``/dev/null`` or ``/dev/zero`` for data reading.
+However, it also has some other features that allow testing Presto in a more controlled manner.
 Metadata for any tables created via this connector is kept in memory on the coordinator and discarded when Presto restarts.
 Created tables are by default always empty, and any data written to them will be ignored and data reads will return no rows.